Words by Simon Difford

 Fruit cups, quintessentially English summertime thirst-quenching drinks, were invented by the Victorians and were originally a mixture of fruit, liqueurs and spices with a base spirit of gin.
 They were usually homemade and for home consumption.
 Pimm's No. 1, the best-known brand of bottled fruit cup has become synonymous with the category, but there's so much more to fruit cups.

 Pimm's and other bottled fruit cups are merely pre-mixed punch-style drinks to which lemonade, ginger ale, or even ginger beer is added when served, ideally generously garnished in a tall ice-filled glass.
 Although some of these pre-mixed bottled products are very good, we think you'll get a better result by mixing your own.
 It will certainly allow you to tailor the drink to suit you or your guests' tastes and will be a sight more satisfying.

-My Difford's No.1 Fruit Cup recipe is reminiscent of a Pimm's Cup but better (well at least I think so).
-Mine has more punch than the drink made with Pimm's No.1 (now sadly a mere 24% alc./vol. compared to 34% back in the 1940s).
+My Difford's No.1 Fruit Cup recipe is reminiscent of a Pimm's Cup, but better (well at least I think so).
+Mine has more punch than the drink made with Pimm's No.1 (now sadly a mere 24% alc./vol. compared to its 34% back in the 1940s).
 When following my recipe, your choice of orange curaçao will influence the drink as dramatically as changing the base spirit.

 Speaking of which, in the 1930s-50s, Pimm's was sold as a range, each based on a different spirit: Pimm's No.3 was based on brandy, No.4 on rum, No.5 on rye, No.6 on vodka and No.7 on tequila.